codingfan786/Vic2-TNO/README.md

 - ~~Everyone who has received a nuclear ultimatum event must choose the "stay in war" option.
 Anyone who wanted to peace out is then given the opportunity to white peace the war using normal peace deals.
 All spherlings of this person must also be white peaced.
 (The intented behavior of the nuke mechanic.)~~

 I believe the bug this refers to has been fixed and so this rule is no longer necessary.

+## MP Roster (Old, you should ignore this)
+For MP the following rosterable nation list is suggested:

+- Germany (as many as you want to roster)
+- USA
+- Japan
+- Italy

+- Iberia
+- Turkey
+- Romania
+- England
+- Free France (In West Africa.
+Yes it is viable.)

+- Finland
+- RK Moscow
+- Russia #1 (Red army Remnants or Committee for the Liberation of Russia)
+- Russia #2 (Magadan)

+- N.P.A.
+(That brown country in Yunnan)
+- India
+- Thailand

+- South Africa
+- Sudwest Afrika
+- Nigeria

+Not as important:
+- Kazakhstan
+- Afghanistan
+- Anyone in the Middle East/Arabia can form the United Arab Republic.
+Italian Egypt and Levant can rebel form it.

+If you need to cut countries from the main list I would recommend cutting Nigeria, Free France, Russia #2, and possibly N.P.A.
+(In that order)